 BRANDY YANCHYK is an award winning independent documentary filmmaker and journalist.

-Since 2009, Brandy has made eighteen television documentaries, four web series and the travel APP #BecomingAlbertan.
+Since 2009, Brandy has made twenty-three television documentaries and series, four web series and the travel APP #BecomingAlbertan.

 Ms. Yanchyk’s productions cover a wide range of social and factual genres.

-Her documentaries have aired on international channels including the BBC, CBC, PBS, the CBC Documentary Channel, Rogers, CPAC, TELUS Optik, AMI, YES TV, SHAW TV, SBS for NITV Australia, AB Groupe France, VIASAT WORLD, Axess TV in Sweden, 1HDTV in Russia, HRT Croatian Television, Islamic Republic of Iran Broadcasting, RUV in Iceland, PRIMA TV in the Czech Republic, Amazon Prime, WestJet Airlines and on Air Canada’s In Flight Entertainment System and at film festivals around the world.
+Her documentaries have aired on international channels including the BBC, CBC, PBS, the CBC Documentary Channel, Rogers, CPAC, TELUS Optik, AMI, YES TV, SHAW TV, SBS for NITV Australia, AB Groupe France, VIASAT WORLD in Scandinavia, Axess TV in Sweden, 1HDTV in Russia, HRT Croatian Television, Islamic Republic of Iran Broadcasting, RUV in Iceland, PRIMA TV in the Czech Republic, Amazon Prime, Halhara Finances Limited in Cyprus, The Times Internet in India, Taiwanese international airlines Eva Air, Canadian airlines WestJet and Air Canada and at film festivals around the world.

-Brandy has reported for BBC World’s The Travel Show since 2009.
-She has covered stories worldwide including Canada, Finland, Australia and New Zealand for a global audience of 72 million viewers.
+Brandy reported for BBC World’s The Travel Show covering stories in Canada, Finland, Australia and New Zealand for a global audience of 72 million viewers.

 She has also worked as a Broadcast Journalist at BBC World TV and the BBC World Service in London.

 Brandy was a News Reporter for CBC for over a decade in the Toronto, Edmonton and London, UK bureaus.